LatentVectors/mvp-template/__specs__/2025-08-15-database-foundation-type-generation/sub-specs/database-schema.md

 -- Enable Row Level Security
 -- =====================================================

-ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;
+ALTER TABLE public.profiles ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.subscriptions ENABLE ROW LEVEL SECURITY;
 ALTER TABLE public.usage_counters ENABLE ROW LEVEL SECURITY;

 -- =====================================================
--- Users Table Policies
+-- Profiles Table Policies
 -- =====================================================

 -- Users can read their own profile
-DROP POLICY IF EXISTS "Users can read own profile" ON public.users;
+DROP POLICY IF EXISTS "Users can read own profile" ON public.profiles;
-CREATE POLICY "Users can read own profile" ON public.users
+CREATE POLICY "Users can read own profile" ON public.profiles
     FOR SELECT USING (auth.uid() = id);

 -- Users can update their own profile
-DROP POLICY IF EXISTS "Users can update own profile" ON public.users;
+DROP POLICY IF EXISTS "Users can update own profile" ON public.profiles;
-CREATE POLICY "Users can update own profile" ON public.users
+CREATE POLICY "Users can update own profile" ON public.profiles
     FOR UPDATE USING (auth.uid() = id);

--- Service role can manage all users (for webhooks, admin operations) DROP POLICY IF EXISTS "Service role can manage users" ON public.users;
+-- Service role can manage all profiles (for webhooks, admin operations) DROP POLICY IF EXISTS "Service role can manage profiles" ON public.profiles;
-CREATE POLICY "Service role can manage users" ON public.users
+CREATE POLICY "Service role can manage profiles" ON public.profiles
     FOR ALL USING (current_setting('request.jwt.claims', true)::json->>'role' = 'service_role');

 -- =====================================================